Tony Raines

-Floyd Anthony Raines (born April 14, 1964) is a retired American professional stock car racing driver.
-He is a former National Touring Series champion in the now defunct American Speed Association and 1999 Rookie of the Year in the NASCAR Nationwide Series.
-He most recently was the spotter for the #42 Chip Ganassi Racing Chevrolet Camaro ZL1 for Matt Kenseth.
+Floyd Anthony Raines (born April 14, 1964) is an American former professional stock car racing driver.
+He is a former National Touring Series champion in the American Speed Association and 1999 Rookie of the Year in the NASCAR Nationwide Series.
+He was the spotter for the No. 41 Stewart–Haas Racing Ford Mustang Dark Horse for Ryan Preece until SHR closed in 2024.

 Before NASCAR

 In 1988, Raines competed in five ASA races, and then returned for his rookie year in 1989.
 In 1990, Raines moved to NASCAR's All Pro Series, where he won Rookie of the Year and finished fourth in the final standings.

 He returned to ASA in 1991 for a four-year stint as driver of a new team formed by Ernie Roselli.
 In 1995, he joined veteran crew chief Howie Lettow and Baker Motorsports.
 That in turn led to the 1996 championship and Raines' first major NASCAR ride.